KAY-imaging/OA-pipeline/README.md

 ---

 ***Image processing***
 >8.
 Process the image and save the results
+>
 >    Warning: this step requires computer resources.
 >    We do not recommend to upload stacks of large images.
+>
 >    8.1.
 For images with other extentions:
 >    8.2.
 Change the 'extention' variable
 >    8.3.
 Paste the following code into Avizo console

+By default the extension is set to .nii but it can be changed to your desired file type, such as .modif, .tiff, etc.

 >    Filter settings can be adjusted with respect to your image properties
 >    See the settings below

-extention = '.modif'            # File extention variable
-                                # Can be set for various file types: .nii, .modif, .tiff, etc.

----
+The filters we provide for our pipeline can be modified with the following settings:

-number_of_images_for_threshold = 0    # Set number of images in the series
+**'number_of_images_for_threshold'** is a function that sets a number of images in the series.
+It allows you either to define different thresholds for every single image or define the threshold for one image
+and then apply it to all the other images in the series.
-                                      # (if number_of_images_for_threshold = 0, the threshold will be calculated for each image)
+If number_of_images_for_threshold = 0, the threshold will be calculated for each image

-first_point_shift = 0.985    # The percentage by which the left autorange limit is moved
+**'first_point_shift'** defines the percentage by which the left autorange limit is moved
-                             # Calculated as (default_autorange - default_autorange * first_point_shift)
+Calculated as (default_autorange - default_autorange * first_point_shift)

-second_point_shift = 0.9     # The percentage by which the right autorange limit is moved
+**'second_point_shift'** defines the percentage by which the right autorange limit is moved
                              # Calculated as (default_autorange - default_autorange * second_point_shift)

-multiplier_for_frameshift_of_volren = 1  # Range frameshift for the Volume Rendering filter
+**'multiplier_for_frameshift_of_volren'** = 1  # Range frameshift for the Volume Rendering filter
                                          # If the image is too bright, adjust the settings respectively

 threshold_multiplier = 2.5    # Threshold shift multiplier to avoid noise and mess